GigaSpaces-ProfessionalServices/xap-admin-training/lab10-hot_deploy/README.md

     [INFO] ------------------------------------------------------------------------
     [INFO] BUILD SUCCESS
 ```

+3. Open a new terminal and navigate to `$GS_HOME/bin/`

+4. Use the gs CLI to deploy BillBuddy_Space.
+   `./gs.sh pu deploy BillBuddyPU ~/gs-admin-training/lab10-hot_deploy/BillBuddy_Space/target/BillBuddy_Space.jar`

+#### 3	Run BillBuddyAccountFeeder from Intellij

-3. Set IntelliJ path variables (under preferences).
+1. Set IntelliJ path variables (under preferences).

 ###### Add GS_LOOKUP_GROUPS & GS_LOOKUP_LOCATORS

-4. Copy the `~/gs-admin-training/lab10-hot_deploy/runConfigurations` directory into Intellij's .idea directory and restart Intellij.
+2. Copy the `~/gs-admin-training/lab10-hot_deploy/runConfigurations` directory into Intellij's .idea directory and restart Intellij.
 ```
   cd ~/gs-admin-training/lab10-hot_deploy
   cp -r runConfigurations .idea/
 ```

-6. Open a new terminal and navigate to `$GS_HOME/bin/`

-7. Use the gs CLI to deploy BillBuddy_Space.
-   `./gs.sh pu deploy BillBuddyPU ~/gs-admin-training/lab10-hot_deploy/BillBuddy_Space/target/BillBuddy_Space.jar`

-#### 3	Run BillBuddyAccountFeeder from Intellij

-1. From Intellij run configuration select BillBuddyAccountFeeder and run it.
+3. From Intellij run configuration select BillBuddyAccountFeeder and run it.

 ###### This application writes Users, Merchants and Contracts to the Space

-2. Validate Users and Merchants were written to the space using the web Management Console (`localhost:8099`).
+4. Validate Users and Merchants were written to the space using the web Management Console (`localhost:8099`).
    Go to: Spaces Tab -> Data Types.

 ![Screenshot](./Pictures/Picture1.png)

-3. Query the list of Users by executing the following SQL:
+5. Query the list of Users by executing the following SQL:
    Note: Click the Data Type Name and the sql will be created for you:
    `SELECT * FROM com.gs.billbuddy.model.User WHERE rownum<5000`